 Getting back to the prophets and Elul: The other day, I brought a strong word of correction during Elul on my ministry Facebook page.
 It was concerning those accusing the righteous of dying from covid due to their sins.
-This grieved me so as we live in a fallen world and much concerning sickness has been taken out of context.
+This grieved me so.
+We live in a fallen world and much concerning sickness has been taken out of context.

-Shortly after my message, I felt in my spirit many were not pleased that I had brought correction during Elul.
-One minister put out a video stating we were not to bring any correction during the month of Elul but only focus on introspection and getting the plank out of our own eyes.
+Shortly after my message, one minister put out a video stating we were not to bring any correction during the month of Elul but only focus on introspection and getting the plank out of our own eyes.
 In no way am I trying to take away from preparing for the fall feasts.
 But we must remember that Yom Kippur was a covering—an atonement but our Messiah Yeshua brought redemption.